Best Floater Funds

 A Floater Fund is a type of debt mutual fund that primarily invests in floating-rate debt instruments.
 These funds allocate a significant portion of their corpus—at least 65%—to securities that have variable interest rates, such as corporate bonds and other similar debt instruments.
 Unlike fixed-rate bonds, the interest rates of these instruments fluctuate based on prevailing market conditions, allowing investors to benefit from changes in interest rates.
 Floater Funds are particularly attractive in a rising interest rate environment, as they provide better returns compared to traditional fixed-income investments.

-How does Floater Fund work?
+How does Floater Mutual Fund Work?

 What are the Features of Floater Funds?